Discrimination Law Firm Call for Assistance from Our Attorneys in Orange County, San Bernardino, & Riverside County

 • Military history or status

-Employees who are subject to unlawful termination, discriminatory treatment, and/or workplace harassment may be able to recover lost wages and the value of other benefits, both past and future, though an employment lawsuit.
+Employees who are subject to unlawful termination, discriminatory treatment, and/or workplace harassment may be able to recover lost wages and the value of other benefits, both past and future, through an employment lawsuit.
 You also may be able to collect general damages, including compensation for emotional distress, pain and suffering, punitive damages, and attorney fees.

 Workplace Concerns?
 Our Lawyers Provide Answers in Free Case Reviews

-A divisive or hostile work environment hurts productivity, as well as the wellbeing of employees.
-Therefore, employers should take proactive measures to assure equity and defend the workplace rights of all employees.
+A divisive or hostile work environment hurts productivity and negatively impacts the well-being of all employees, and employers should always take proactive measures to ensure equity and defend the workplace rights of all employees.
 This includes ensuring that the company or business is free of workplace discrimination.
-However, if your employer fails in this duty, you may be able to collect compensation through an employment lawsuit.

-If you have faced discrimination of any kind, contact an employment discrimination attorney at our law firm to schedule your free, no obligation consultation.
-You have rights as a worker, and we will uphold them.
+If your employer fails in this duty, you may be able to collect compensation through an employment lawsuit.
+If you have faced discrimination of any kind, contact an employment discrimination attorney at our law firm to schedule your free, no-obligation consultation.
+You have rights as a worker, and we will defend them, no matter what it takes.

 Defining Workplace Discrimination

 Our discrimination lawyers have handled hundreds of discrimination cases.
 Even with the widespread legal protection that employees have, there is still a high amount of discrimination in the workplace.
+If you’ve been discriminated against, you deserve to work with a team that brings expertise and experience to the table in equal measure.

 Am I Being Discriminated Against at Work?